smindel/silverstripe-gis/docs/en/WebMapTileService.md

 ### private static WebMapTileService::$cache_path

 Path to the cache directory.
-Paths are absolute or relative to TEMP_PATH . '/..'.
+Paths are absolute or relative to TEMP_PATH.
 Default is 'tile-cache'

 ### private static WebMapTileService::$cache_ttl